Plan or improvise

 Choose to Plan or Improvise

-Like growing plants in a garden, certain parts of baking naturally fermented bread cannot be rushed.
-But unlike gardening, which can be disrupted by an unexpected rainfall or heat wave, a home baker has many tools at their disposal to create an environment that works with their schedule, rather than controls it.
+Like growing a plant, certain parts of baking naturally fermented bread cannot be rushed.
+But unlike gardening, which can be disrupted by an unexpected rainfall or heat wave, Maison Fare's methods provide bakers many ways to control the environment to get the desired outcome (a delicious loaf of bread) with repeatable, predictable timing.

 Key principles of planning: